nadezola/nadezola.github.io/_posts/2023-09-06-gpg-encoding.md

 **Symmetric Encryption (by itself is rarely used)**

-The same key (secret-key) is used for both encrypting and decrypting the data.
+The same key (secret-key) is used for both encrypting and decrypting data.
 This key must be kept secret and shared only between the parties involved in the communication.